Günther Bahr

 Günther Wolfgang Bahr (18 July 1921 – 29 April 2009) was a German Luftwaffe fighter pilot and night fighter flying ace during World War II.
 He claimed 36 victories at night, plus one further daytime aerial victory, all of which were four-engine bombers, achieved in over 90 combat missions.
 He counted 37 victories over all.
 He was also a recipient of the Knight's Cross of the Iron Cross.
 Bahr died in April 2009 at the age of 87.

 Career

-Bahr was born on 18 July 1921 in Neu-Legden, a small settlement northeast of Königsberg, East Prussia, present-day part of Dobroje in the Kaliningrad Oblast.
+Bahr was born on 18 July 1921 in Neu-Legden, a small settlement northeast of Königsberg, East Prussia, present-day part of Dobroje in the Guryevsky District of Kaliningrad Oblast.
 On 19 December 1941, he was posted to 6.
 Staffel (6th squadron) of Schnellkampfgeschwader 210 (SKG 210—210th Fast-Bomber Wing) which was fighting on the Eastern Front.
 In January 1942, SKG 210 became Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing).
 In consequence, Bahr served with 6.
 Staffel of ZG 1.